 The Delta King is located at the end of Old Town Sacramento and is a restored old riverboat from 1927.
 It doesn’t run anymore, but it is docked right there, and you can walk on it to explore or to have a meal in a nice restaurant.

 It is also an excellent spot from which to get a view of the Tower Bridge.

 Tower Bridge at Night

 If you happen to be here after the sun goes down, it can be fun to see the Tower Bridge lit up in all its glory.
-This is also a great area for sunset photos of the Tower Bridge as well.
+This is also an excellent area for sunset photos of the Tower Bridge as well.